The amount of time you have to escape a house fire has greatly decreased in the past few decades:

 The contents of homes today burn faster and hotter

 Fires in today’s homes which contain modern products produce not only more heat, but also generate more smoke.
 This deadly smoke is filled with poisonous gases containing carbon monoxide (CO), carbon dioxide, hydrogen sulfide, unburned hydrocarbons and cyanide.
 Kids have more plastic toys, the kitchen has more plastic containers rather than glass as well as appliances, such as plastic coffee makers and microwaves with a plastic body.
 Bedding, pillows and sofas usually contain petroleum-based products and chemical synthetics which burn much faster than the materials and products used in homes previously.

 All of these factors lead to more destructive home fires.
 Interestingly, fires that start on or in upholstered furniture only account for 1 to 3 percent of home fires but cause 15 to 20 percent of fire deaths.

 The modern products used in homes today produce not only more heat, but also produce more smoke and poisonous gases such as carbon monoxide and cyanide; these products supply the fuel required for everything in a room to spontaneously burst into flames.

 The design and construction materials used in today’s homes also cause them to burn faster and hotter than homes 30 years ago

-Fire experts claim that two important factors that help determine how deadly or destructive a fire will be involves containment and oxygen.
+Fire experts claim that two most important factors that help determine how deadly or destructive a fire will be involve containment and oxygen.

 Containment deals with compartmentalizing the fire or containing it to a small area.
 If a fire occurs in a small area (compartment) like just one room and it doesn’t get to spread or build-up to a large fire, then there is less chance for damage and death.